danthegoodman1/nixieProjects/in-14Clock/README.md

 For some reason lighting the 7 started flickering 8.
 I don't believe it did this initially when I switched over from the UNO to the D1 mini, so I think it might be either the tube or the driver...
 We'll see when I start putting together the v1.0 PCB when it arrives.

 ![flickering](media/7flickering8.gif)

+I am also working on the [acrylic emulation](acrylic) in parallel with this project, although it is getting a lot less attention then the real tubes.

 ## Notes